 The links operate in either 2 wires per direction or 5 wires per direction mode, depending on the amount of bandwidth required.
 Circuit switched, streaming and packet switched data can both be supported efficiently.
-Streams provide the fastest possible data rates between tiles, but each stream requires a single link to be reserved between switches on two tiles.
+Streams provide the fastest possible data rates between tiles (up to 313 MBit/s), but each stream requires a single link to be reserved between switches on two tiles.
 All packet communications can be multiplexed onto a single link.